seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part45-Software-Arcitecture.md

 > The set of decisions that are difficult to change later.

----
+That is why architecture is less about drawing diagrams and more about making irreversible choices carefully.

+***

-# Examples
+# Easy And Hard

-Easy to change:
+Some decisions are easy to change:

 ```text
 Button color
 CSS framework
 Component name
 ```

-Hard to change:
+Some decisions are hard to change:

 ```text
 Database
 Authentication model
 Caching strategy
 Deployment architecture
 API contracts
 Service boundaries
 ```

----
+The harder and more expensive the change, the more architectural it is.

+***

 # Visualizing Architecture